ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Rationale

-While the report concludes that identifying a set of parameters to address the identified risks is relatively straightforward, a sound research-based argument may be made that no combination of mechanisms and parameters alone may exist to address the risks, in a model allowing for mass adoption.
+While the report concludes that identifying a set of parameters to address the identified risks is relatively straightforward, a sound research-based argument may be made that no combination of mechanisms and parameters alone may exist to address the risks successfully, in a model allowing for mass adoption.

 Who is sick of feeling afraid?
 Who in Cardano will make choices based on their values and beliefs to challenge the cultural norms driven by a focus on scarcity?